swt30/thesis/corrections/corrections.md

 # Amendments to "Internal and atmospheric structures of heated watery super-Earths"
 ## Scott Thomas

 I have addressed the request for amendments by making the following changes to the dissertation.
+Here are my point-by-point responses to the corrections, followed by a list of changes with page references.

 1)  A discussion of solar system icy bodies should be added to the introduction.